-- If this doesn’t work, double-check to make sure the Home links to a Google account with its location turned on .
-Additionally, make sure the Google account is able to answer questions regarding calendars, flights, and other items chosen during the initial setup process.
+- If this doesn’t work, double-check to make sure the Home links to a Google account with its location turned on.
+Additionally, verify that the Google account is able to answer questions regarding calendars, flights, and other items chosen during the initial setup process.

 - Try setting up voice match, as this helps Google to better understand your voice commands.
 Also, try rephrasing your question, as Google Home tends to better understand direct questions better than long or drawn-out inquiries.

 - This poses a problem while asking for nearby services, weather reports, and other location-reliant items.
-Specifying a home address may make a difference, as it tells the app exactly where you are.
+Specifying a home address may make a difference, as it tells the app your exact location.

-- To do this, start by opening the Home app.
+- To add this detail, open the Home app.
 Afterward, select the top-left button to access additional settings.
-Select More Settings, go to Google Account Settings, and choose Personal Info.
-Then, select Home & Work Locations.
+Select More settings, go to Google account settings, and choose Personal info.
+Then, select Home & work locations.
 Here, simply enter a street address to see if it’s able to locate the home.

 - Try moving it away from TVs, radios, and other vibration sources.
 Place it on a sturdier surface and see if it helps.
 Home devices are known to randomly speak up, even if someone hasn’t actually activated them.
 Fear not; the Home isn’t haunted — it’s just a little overeager.

 - This issue is probably a result of a place’s level of network connectivity.
 The Home is attempting to link to the internet, but it’s either unresponsive or taking an extended amount of time (which isn’t normal).
 If you discover that you have other smart devices in your home that are malfunctioning, double-check if the internet is up and running before entirely restarting your router.